 Dr Richard Madgwick (Cardiff University) is another experienced zooarchaeologist combining traditional morphometrics with isotope analysis, and will be bringing important comparative data on Stonehenge and other later Neolithic ceremonial complexes to the project.

 Dr Fabienne Pigière is the IRC Laureate Project Fellow and PTP’s lead zooarchaeologist.
 Previously based at the Royal Belgian Institute of Natural Sciences in Brussels, she joined the team in late May 2019.
 Her role on PTP will be to oversee the skeletal analysis at both macro and molecular levels.

-Lilly Olet is the newest member of the PTP team, joining in late September 2019 as an IRC Laureate Project Scholar.
+Lilly Olet joined the PTP team in late September 2019 as an IRC Laureate Project Scholar.
 Based at the University of Bristol, Lilly’s PhD research will be focused on middle and later Neolithic pottery assemblages, using organic residue analysis and compound-specific radiocarbon dating to investigate resource exploitation and cultural practice across the PTP study regions.